SUP3RMASS1VE/roop-unleashed/README.md

 # roop-unleashed

-A windows pinokio script for https://github.com/C0untFloyd/roop-unleashed
+A windows pinokio script for roop-unleashed

+Unsure if it works on other OS